Loader gif

 If you have employees, you may be required to offer affordable healthcare options by 2016 at the latest.

-If you have more than 50 employees, your business is considered an applicable large employer (ALE) by the IRS and must provide affordable healthcare for them by the start of 2015 or the start of 2016, depending on the number of employees you have.
+If you have more than 50 employees, your business is considered an applicable large employer (ALE) by the and must provide affordable healthcare for them by the start of 2015 or the start of 2016, depending on the number of employees you have.

 If your business has fewer than 50 employees, the fines don’t apply to you.